Claims can be thought of in three ways:

 I might then provide a TON of evidence in support of the health risks from smoking both to the smoker and those nearby.
 I might then ask you to conclude that we should, therefore, ban smoking on campus.

-When your reading summary is targeted at CLAIMS
+When your reading summary is targeted at CLAIMS the author makes:

 2) Identify 3 major claims the author makes (or that the author quotes others as making) in the reading, one of each type, if possible (you may omit a type only if a type doesn't appear in the reading).
 List the claim, it's type, and the page number.